“The class was very educational and opened my eyes to the process.

 – SENCA Class Participant

 SENCA holds classes on a regular basis.
 Classes are offered in three different formats.
 Interested participants may take a 1 session 8-hour class or complete 2 sessions of 4 hours each.
 Classes are also offered online.
 A full 8 hours must be completed in order to receive a Certificate of Completion.
 Participants learn how to develop a budget, determine a down payment, and how to work with a realtor.
 Credit issues, financing options, insurance and taxes, offers and closing, and home maintenance are also addressed.
 From start to finish, our instructors are prepared to walk homebuyers through the home buying process.
 Instructors are also available to work one-on-one and help develop an action plan that determines the necessary steps to becoming a homeowner.

 Registrations for face-to-face classes must be received at least one week in advance.
 This registration consists of submitting a completed Homebuyer Education Application and a $35 registration fee.
-Online classes require a registration fee of $40 and registration can be completed at www.ehomeamerica.org/senca.
+Online classes require a registration fee of $99 (please contact Anita Kimpston at 402-862-2411 x 104 to receive code for $49 coupon).
+Registration can be completed at www.ehomeamerica.org/senca.
 Classes are available to everyone regardless of income and all participants are provided an opportunity to complete a screening for down payment assistance.
 To learn more about REACH and/or locate a workshop near you visit www.housingdevelopers.org.

 For Homebuyer Education class schedule and application packet, please click here.

 “I couldn’t have done this without SENCA’s help.”